Kidney Stone Treatment in Southwest Wisconsin

 Most often, kidney stones will come to pass.
 You can assist this process by drinking lots of water and taking over-the-counter pain medicine to help with pain management.
 It can take about four to six weeks for a kidney stone to pass.
 This may seem like a long amount of time, but it is safe to continue trying to pass a kidney stone on your own so long as the pain is manageable and there are no present signs of an infection.
 If you suspect that there may be an infection spreading within your kidney or ureter, you should seek medical attention immediately.

 Some medications have been shown to help increase the body’s ability to pass kidney stones.
 Such medications work by relaxing the ureter, which provides the kidney stone with ample room to make its way to the bladder, where it will finally exit the body through urination.
 Prescription strength painkillers may also be necessary depending on each individual case.

 If the pain becomes too great, or if the ureter becomes completely blocked and begins to affect kidney function, surgery may be necessary.
 Modern technology allows for this surgery to be minimally invasive with minor recovery time.
 The most common types of surgery for the removal of kidney stones include:

 - Shock Wave Lithotripsy (SWL)

 Schedule an Appointment to Treat Kidney Stones with Dr. Stormont

-If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Stormont to discuss your treatment options.
+If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with urologist Ian Stormont, MD to discuss your treatment options.
 To contact us, please call our office today at (608) 723-2131 for our Lancaster office or (608) 776-5748 for our Darlington office.